ONSvisual/accessibility/Issues and fixes.md

 e.g. ONS have an [input box with autocomplete](https://ons-design-system.netlify.app/components/autosuggest/).
 Here's [input box with autocomplete](https://alphagov.github.io/accessible-autocomplete/examples/form-single.html) from alphagov ([github](https://github.com/alphagov/accessible-autocomplete)).
 This has been super seeded by Gov Design System where I can't find autocomplete.
 Not sure if it ties with event-listeners to control the vis.[W3 example 3 List with inline autocomplete](https://www.w3.org/TR/wai-aria-practices-1.1/examples/combobox/aria1.1pattern/listbox-combo.html).
 [Another example](https://adamsilver.io/articles/building-an-accessible-autocomplete-control/)

-Matt has come up with a proposal for multiselect which combines a single select with an area to show selected options.
+Matt has come up with a proposal for multiselect which combines a single select with an area to show selected options. (see Slack channel)

 ## Inaccessible element

 A button is not marked up as a button.